-Autonomous driving will change the usual structure of the automotive industry
+Autonomous driving revolution will change the usual structure of the automotive industry

 Automation of driving will change infrastructure and legacy vehicles